otrv4/otrv4/otrv4.md

   * If validation succeeds:
     * send a DRE-Auth message
     * keep in the `ENCRYPTED_MESSAGES` state.

-To validate the Pre-key message, you should:

-  * Verify that the user profile signature is valid.
-  * Verify that the user profile is not expired.
-  * Verify that the point `Y` received is on curve 448.
-  * Verify that the DH public key `B` is from the correct group.

 #### Sending a DRE-Auth message